matteofox/SHINE/docs/index.rst

 API
 ===

-This section describes the available functions in the SHINE module.
+This section lists the useful available functions in the SHINE module.

-.. autofunction:: shine.SHINE.runextraction
-   :noindex:

-This function performs the extraction process using the specified parameters.
+- ``SHINE.runextraction``: This function performs the extraction process using the specified parameters.

-.. autofunction:: shine.SHINE.subcube
-   :noindex:

-This function extracts a portion of the cube based on user-specified criteria.
+- ``SHINE.subcube``: This function extracts a portion of the cube based on user-specified criteria.

+- ``SHINE.extract``: This function applies the CC3D connected components algorithm to the cube/image, identifying S/N-based voxels (3D) or pixels (2D) that have been selected.

+- ``SHINE.generate_catalogue``: This function generates a catalogue associated with the labeled cube/image extracted.

 License
 =======